Why are my windows fogging up in winter? What did I do wrong? This is a complaint I hear from new home buyers all the time.

 Pools & Hot Tubs

-If your humidity is coming from a swimming pool, you can cover the pool when it is not in use or install a dehumidifier in the pool room or reduce the temperature of the pool water – covering and lowering the temperature of the water will keep more of the water in liquid form instead of it becoming vapor and travelling to the windows.
-There isn’t really anything else you can do, that pool water is going to keep getting into the air and sticking to the windows.
+If your humidity is coming from a swimming pool, you can cover the pool when it is not in use or install a dehumidifier in the pool room.
+You can also reduce the temperature of the pool water – covering and lowering the temperature of the water will keep more of the water in liquid form instead of it becoming vapor and travelling to the windows.
+There isn’t really anything else you can do – that pool water is going to keep getting into the air and sticking to the windows.
 Pool areas are notorious for having fogged up windows – whether they are in commercial areas or in someone’s home.
 And hot tubs are the same – only worse.
 A hot tub should be covered any time it is not in use.
-And triple pane windows are recommended for any pool or hot tub areas.
-And when it comes to commercial style framing for windows (the aluminum storefront type) always make sure the aluminum is thermally broken otherwise it’s going to attract a heck of a lot of moisture and ice up very quickly when the temperature drops outside.
+Triple pane windows are also recommended for any pool or hot tub areas.
+And when it comes to commercial style framing for windows (the aluminum storefront type) always make sure the aluminum is thermally broken, otherwise it’s going to attract a heck of a lot of moisture and ice up very quickly when the temperature drops outside.

 Poorly Installed Windows